How to Start A Christian Blog in 2021

 8. Promote your Christian blog

-Apart from optimizing your Christian blog for search engines, you will also have to do some promotion for people to find your website.
+Apart from optimizing your Christian blog for search engines, you will also have to do some promotions for people to find your website.

-There are so many ways to promote your website, but here is how I promoted mine.
+There are many ways to promote your website, but here is how I promoted mine.

 1. Tell family and friends

-I put family and friends' promotion first because this could build or break your momentum.
-It's easy to expect support from family and friends, but that's not always the case.
+I put family and friends' promotions first because this could build or break your momentum.
+It's easy to expect support from family and friends to support you, but that's not always the case.
 Please don't get discouraged if you don't get support from your family, remember who you are trying to help.

 2. Online communities.